isemann/MeshCom_1.2.53_v1.56/README.md

   <li>N:1 and 1:N bidirectional communications are possible.</li>

-  <li>The network is suitable for messaging, telentric data and emergency communication</li>
+  <li>The network is suitable for messaging, telentric data and ad-hoc communication</li>
 </ul>

 # Meshtastic Source-Code modified for MeshCom: